Barba-Tech-CO/Paint/MIGRATION.md

 2. **Migrate One Module at a Time:**

    * **Migrate a Single Module:** Perform the migration **one module at a time**.
 Do not attempt to migrate multiple features or modules in parallel.
-Complete the migration of one feature, test it, and ensure it works properly before moving to the next.
+Complete the migration of one feature, test it, and ensure it works properly before moving on to the next.
    * **No Internal Structure Change:** **Do not alter the internal structure** of the migrated files.
 The goal is to migrate the feature to the new feature-based MVVM structure without changing how the internal logic of the files works.
 Focus only on adjusting imports and restructuring them according to the feature-based organization.

 3. **Preserve Original Names:**